Accelerate student progress across face-to-face and remote learning environments with engaging digital rubrics that enable more effective feedback

 If you want to provide more extensive feedback to your students, you can include multiple rubrics in a single assignment.
 You can also set a default scoring rubric and even attach multiple rubrics that relate to that specific assignment.

-In our next post, we’ll explore how teachers can improve classroom transparency for parents and guardians with the Brightspace for Parents tool.
+In our next post, we’ll explore how teachers can improve classroom transparency for parents and guardians with the Brightspace Parent & Guardian tool.

 Want to learn more about creating rubrics in Brightspace?
-Check out our webinar Tips and Tricks for Using Rubrics to discover how you can improve your rubrics for K-12 learners.
+Check out our webinar Tips and Tricks of Rubrics to discover how you can improve your rubrics for K-12 learners.

 And don’t miss the rest of the upcoming and recorded sessions in our K-12 Teaching and Learning webinar series.